-This year’s panel of independent judges is made up of these three safety experts.
+This year’s panel of independent judges is made up of these three experts in safety and business.
 You can also read the judging criteria the STAR Awards judges are using in their decision-making.

 Francois established and ran WorkSafe NZ’s national programme team, which has delivered major safety campaigns in construction, agriculture, forestry and manufacturing.
 He is currently the Executive Director for the Business Leaders’ Health and Safety Forum.